chanind/chanind.github.io/_posts/2019-08-11-free-autodupating-cdn-github-circleci-jsdelivr.markdown

 ---
 layout: post
-title: "Bulding an auto-updating CDN for Free with GitHub, CircleCI, and JsDelivr"
+title: "Bulding an Auto-updating CDN for Free with GitHub, CircleCI, and JsDelivr"
 date: 2019-08-11
 ---